 Centennial Park

-Centennial Park is Nashville’s best-known park thanks to its central location, iconic Parthenon and 132-acres that are home to dozens of local festivals and events.
-If you are looking to join in on the fun, check out Musicians Corner, Shakespeare in the Park or a Big Band Dance.
-You are sure to see folks getting competitive in games of soccer, frisbee, beach volleyball and just about anything else.
-The one-mile walking trail gives you a front-row view of all of the activity, The Parthenon, Lake Watauga, the playground, Cockrill Spring and the various arts buildings.
+Centennial Park is Nashville’s best-known park thanks to its central location, iconic Parthenon, and 132 acres that are home to dozens of local festivals and events.
+(Oh, and the recently-installed Taylor Swift bench!)
+If you are looking to join in on the fun, check out Musicians Corner, Shakespeare in the Park, or a Big Band Dance.
+You are sure to see folks getting competitive in games of soccer, frisbee, beach volleyball, and just about anything else.
+The one-mile walking trail gives you a front-row view of all of the activity: The Parthenon, Lake Watauga, the playground, Cockrill Spring, and the various arts buildings.

 SB TIP: Although the running loop is only one mile, you can take advantage of the fields and Parthenon steps for a full-body workout!

-A stroll around Centennial Park will give you a glimpse of The Parthenon, Lake Watauga, Cockrill Spring and more!
-Image: The Conservancy
+A stroll around Centennial Park will give you a glimpse of The Parthenon, Lake Watauga, Cockrill Spring, and more!
+Image: The Centennial Park Conservancy

 Cumberland Park